Diagnostic Medical Sonography Information and Forms

 - Complete the DMS Application.

-Interviews will be held during the last week of June.
+Interviews will be held in June.

 *official transcripts are transcripts that the student orders from the institution to be sent directly to our institution.
 Official transcripts are also transcripts given to you by the institution in a sealed envelope with the registrar’s seal or signature across the envelope seal and not opened by the student.